magmastonealex/smart-home/ota/README.md

 Software
 ===

+This is under some development - especially the postprocessing script. process.py is an in-progress rewrite.

 TVHeadend drives most of the process.
 I can't reccomend it enough.
 It's able to read video from just about anywhere - anything from SAT>IP to stdout from ffmpeg, including DVB cards and HTTP natively.
 It's very flexible in recording and live streaming - I also use it to stream to Plex's LiveTV feature via [Antennas](https://github.com/TheJF/antennas), where it transcodes video to h.264 at a lower bitrate for sending over the Internet live.

 The recording process looks something like this: